Five Fractures in a Trillion-Dollar Crisis

 They have persisted because, until now, no technology existed to address them simultaneously at the point of care.

 That technology now exists.
-We built it.

-The people behind AiDedPsy.
+The people behind AidedPsy.

 We bring together clinical psychology, machine learning, and healthcare systems design, united by a single conviction: that the fractures above are not inevitable.